jtipton25/BayesMRA/README.md

 # BayesMRA

 An R package for Bayesian spatial and spatio-temporal regression using sparse multi-resolution matrices.
+This package includes functions for setting up the multi-resolution process and a function `mcmc_mra()` for fitting a spatial model using Markov Chain Monte Carlo.

 ## Installation